-- Annex I Guidelines for Applicants (this document). - Annex III Application Form for Open Call 3.1 (OC3.1), to be filled and submitted on F6S. - Annex IV Sub-Grant Agreement (SGA) template, outlining the contractual obligations for selected beneficiaries. - Annex V Bank Account Information Form, required for financial transactions for selected beneficiaries - Annex VI Consortium Declaration of Honour, to be signed by all OC3.1, to be signed by selected OC3.1 applicants - Annex VIII SME Declaration, assessing the SME status of selected applicants.
+- Annex I Guidelines for Applicants (this document). - Annex II Application Form for Open Call 2 (OC2), to be filled and submitted on F6S. - Annex III Application Form for Open Call 3.1 (OC3.1), to be filled and submitted on F6S. - Annex IV Sub-Grant Agreement (SGA) template, outlining the contractual obligations for selected beneficiaries. - Annex V Bank Account Information Form, required for financial transactions for selected beneficiaries - Annex VI Consortium Declaration of Honour, to be signed by all OC2 consortium members of selected projects - Annex VII Declaration of Honour for OC3.1, to be signed by selected OC3.1 applicants - Annex VIII SME Declaration, assessing the SME status of selected applicants.